jesseopdenbrouw/thuas-riscv/README.md

 * Implement clock stretching and arbitration in the I2C1/I2C2 peripherals.
 * Adding input synchronization for SPI1/SPI2 peripherals.
 * Implement an I/O input/output multiplexer for GPIOA PIN and POUT.
 This will enable I/O functions to be multiplexed with normal port I/O.
-* Smaller (in cells) divide unit.
 * Test more functions of the standard and mathematical libraries.
 * It is not possible to print `long long` (i.e. 64-bit) using `printf` et al. When using the format specifier `%lld`, `printf` just prints `ld`.
 This due to lack of support in the `nano` library.
-* Further optimize the ALU for size and speed.
 * Adding Zbb extension.
 * To start the pre-programmed bootloader, make sure the UART1 RxD pin is connected to a serial device OR make sure this pin is pulled high (DE0-CV board).